MKfun/mkhl/README.md

 - Solokiller for [Half-Life Enhanced](https://github.com/Solokiller/HLEnhanced) and GoldSrc engine research.
 - AGHL.RU community for bug reporting and suggestions.
 - YaLTeR and contributors for [OpenAG](https://github.com/YaLTeR/OpenAG) features

+###### for MK:HL
+- tmp64 and all contributors for this nice HLSDK base.
+- ReHLDS for [ReGameDLL_CS](https://github.com/rehlds/ReGameDLL_CS), i really inspired by their code.
+- As well as CS server code, thanks to [Velaron](https://github.com/velaron) for his [CS16Client](https://github.com/Velaron/cs16-client) where i got the client code for headshots.
+- ScriptedSnark for help in [ReGameUI project](https://github.com/MKfun/mkhl/tree/regameui).
+- [Nillerusr](https://github.com/nillerusr) for the [source-engine](https://github.com/nillerusr/source-engine) repo, where i got some code from sdk part (killstreak).
+- [FWGS community](https://github.com/FWGS), for help in some moments.
+- MK Community, that im working for.
+They're just my friends.